Maxtasy/maxtasy/README.md

 ### Hi there, I'm Max - aka Maxtasy 👋

-- 🔭 I’m currently working on JavaScript/React Applications
-- 🌱 I’m currently looking for a job as a Frontend Wev Developer
+- 🔭 I’m currently working as a Front-End Web Developer
 - 👯 I’m looking to collaborate on web apps
-- 💬 Some of the repositories below are from tutorial code-alongs when I studied new topics.
+- 💬 Some of my repositories are from tutorial code-alongs when I studied new topics.

 <!--
 **Maxtasy/maxtasy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.